 3. Interactive Displays

-If you have the money, and you have the programming skills, you could have interactive displays.
-They are becoming very popular as a way of showing people how to get from one place to another.
+If you have the budget and the necessary programming skills, you can incorporate interactive touch screen software into your digital displays.
+This technology has gained immense popularity in recent times as an effective way of guiding people through various processes or helping them navigate from one location to another.
 Things like interactive maps are popular, as are interactive menus.
 Even if you cannot afford the touch-screen varieties of digital signs, there are some that can be controlled with mobile devices.
 Though in that case, you will need suitable digital signs or suitable receiving and transmitting hardware.

 4. Video Walls